hediet/easy-attach/README.md

 # Easy Attach

-A helper tool that makes launching the debugger to step through obscure js scripts (e.g. webpack configurations) extremly easy.
+A helper tool that makes launching the debugger to step through obscure node-js scripts (e.g. webpack configurations) extremly easy.

 Like `Debugger.Break()` from C#.